Monica Aldama, 47, Shows Off Her Rocking Physique As She Puts ‘Game Face’ On For ‘DWTS’ Debut

 “Can’t wait to watch you compete now!” another added.

-Aldama’s feed has shown off much of the work that she has been putting into make the dance competition a success, while also showing off her incredible body.
-As The Inquisitr noted, another recent post showed Aldama lifting up her shirt to give followers a glimpse of her six-pack abs.
+On her feed, Aldama has shown off much of the work that she has been putting into making her appearance on the dance competition a success, while also showing off her incredible body.
+As The Inquisitr noted, another recent post showed her lifting up her shirt to give followers a glimpse of her six-pack abs.

 In the caption, Aldama wrote about all the hard work that had been going into getting in shape and preparing her dance moves.